ultrabug/py3status/py3status/modules/README.md

   - `units` Celsius (C) or Fahrenheit (F)
   - `woeid` Yahoo woeid (extended location)

-The WOEID in this example is for Paris, France => 615702
+The WOEID in this example is for Paris, France =&gt; 615702

 ```
 weather_yahoo {